JeffyCN/mirrors/docs/Rockchip_FAQ_RGA_EN.md

 3. On chip platforms that only carry one RGA (such as RK3399, RK3568, and Rk3566 that only carry RGA2):

     When the chip platform is only equipped with a core with limited memory access, you must apply for memory that meets the memory requirements of the core when calling RGA.
 The solution is the same as scenario 2 above.

+4. When using DRM, malloc, new and other memory allocators that do not support the allocation of memory within 4G, it can also be solved by modifying the memory mapping range of uboot.

+    For uboot-related modifications, please refer to **uboot开发文档->Chapter-8 调试手段->修改DDR容量** in the SDK documentation, and limit the memory mapping range globally to within 0~4G memory space.